The Secret Garden (musical): Act I

-Inside the manor, Neville and Archibald are discussing how Neville abandoned his medical practice to take care of a bedridden boy when Mary suddenly enters.
-She asks Archibald for a bit of earth to plant a garden of her own.
-He allows it and, after she leaves, confides to Neville that his dreams of Lily have been worsening, which Neville blames on the arrival of Mary, who bears a strong physical resemblance to her aunt Lily.
-Curious at the simple modesty of Mary's request for some earth, Archibald muses on Lily and Mary's shared interest in gardening ("A Bit of Earth").
-As the Yorkshire gloom turns to a fearsome storm ("Storm I"), Archibald and Neville grieve separately over Lily; thus, it is revealed that both men were in love with her ("Lily's Eyes").
-Mary again hears crying ("Storm II"), but this time she uncovers its source: Colin, a secret cousin of hers who has been confined to bed since his birth, when his mother Lily died.
-Colin has been in bed his entire life because his father Archibald, probably following Neville's misleading medical advice, feared that Colin would also become a hunchback.
-Colin confides in Mary that he nightly dreams of a man who comes to him and reads from a magical book ("A Round-Shouldered Man").
-However, just as Mary and Colin embrace each other's long-desired company, Neville and Mrs. Medlock burst in and angrily tell her she is never to see Colin again because of his fragile medical condition.
-As the storm reaches its peak, a distraught Mary runs outside, where the ghost of Lily reveals the location of the hidden door to the garden, and Mary inserts the key ("Final Storm").
+Inside the manor, Neville and Archibald are discussing a bedridden boy when Mary suddenly enters.
+She asks Archibald for a bit of soil to plant a garden of her own.
+Archibald agrees and muses on Lily and Mary's shared interest in gardening ("A Bit of Earth").
+During a fearsome storm ("Storm I"), Archibald and Neville grieve separately over Lily; thus, it is revealed that both brothers were in love with her ("Lily's Eyes").

+Mary again hears crying ("Storm II"), but this time she uncovers its source: Colin, a secret cousin of hers who has been confined to bed since his birth, probably under Neville's deceptive advice that he would also become a hunchback.
+Colin recounts nightly dreams of a man who reads to him from a magical book ("Round-Shouldered Man").
+However, just as Mary and Colin embrace each other's company, Neville and Mrs. Medlock burst in and angrily tell her she is never to see Colin again because of his fragile medical condition.
+A distraught Mary runs outside, where the spectre of Lily appears, revealing the location of the ivy-covered door to the garden ("Final Storm").